-Whereas Emilia is rolling hills and plains, Romagna hugs the Adriatic Coast, and Europeans flock there during the steamy summer months to bask on the sandy beaches in towns like Cesenatico, home to the famed Italian cookbook author Marcella Hazan.
+Whereas Emilia is rolling hills and plains, Romagna hugs the Adriatic Coast.
+Europeans have longed flock there during the summer months to bask on the beaches in towns like Cesenatico, home to the famed Italian cookbook author Marcella Hazan.
 But a visit to Romagna shouldn’t just include beach time but also some time trying some of the most popular Italian dishes around.

-Romagna’s native flatbread, piadina, is ubiquitous throughout the region.
-Roadside stands pepper the landscape and central piazzas, serving forth hot rounds folded around slices of prosciutto, dollops of soft cheese and a hank of arugula.
-From town to town, the local preference may be to make it slightly thicker or thinner, on the order of millimeters.
-Made of the simplest ingredients, each shines through: 0-grade flour, lard from local mora pigs and Adriatic sea salt.
+From town to town, the local preference for piadina may be to make it slightly thicker or thinner, on the order of millimeters.
+The best piadina is made of the simplest ingredients and each shines through: 0-grade flour, lard from local mora pigs, and Adriatic sea salt.

 The soft cheese most often enjoyed in piadina is this whole-milk cheese with a soft, creamy texture and fresh, milky flavor.
-With its high fat and water content, the cheese is incredibly perishable, and must be eaten within two to three days of production.
-Consequently, you will almost never find squacquerone outside the region.
+With its high fat and water content, squacquerone cheese is incredibly perishable, and must be eaten within two to three days of production.
+Consequently, you will almost never find squacquerone outside of Emilia Romagna.

-Even the salt is special in Romagna.
-Much like France’s fleur de sel or England’s Maldon, the sea salt in Cervia, known as Sal Dolce di Cervia is produced near the Po River delta, is harvested by hand from salt ponds.
-The particular mineral contents of the ponds lends the salt a mild, faintly sweet flavor, hence the name sal dolce.
+Even the salt is special!
+Much like France’s fleur de sel or England’s Maldon, the sea salt in Cervia, known as Sal Dolce di Cervia is produced near the Po River delta and is harvested by hand from salt ponds.
+The particular mineral contents of the ponds lend the salt a mild, faintly sweet flavor, hence the name Sal Dolce di Cervia.
 One of the salterns, Salina Camillone, has been recognized by Slow Food International as a Presidia, worthy of preservation.
 Camillone’s salfiore, a fine, flaky salt like fleur de sel, has been favored by the Vatican for centuries, and so it is also called sale dei papi, or the pope’s salt.
 They also produce a coarser riserva.

-Hand-rolled pasta is abundant throughout Emilia-Romagna, but Romagna has a few specialties all its own, the most well-known of which is the spiraled strozzapreti pasta.
-Made with a less eggy dough than standard egg pasta, strozzapreti are that are rolled between the palms, creating twisted curls that grab sauce.
+Hand-rolled pasta is abundant among Emilia-Romagna foods, but Romagna has a few specialties all its own, the most well-known of which is the spiraled strozzapreti pasta.
+Made with a less eggy dough than the typical popular Italian dish, strozzapreti pasta are rolled between the palms, creating twisted curls that grab sauce.

 Like many Emilia Romagna foods, strozzapreti gets its name from historic origins.
-The name strozzapreti translates to “strangle the priests,” reflects Romagna’s longtime anti-clerical sentiment, having been a Papal State for centuries.
+The name strozzapreti translates to “strangle the priests” and reflects Romagna’s longtime anti-clerical sentiment, having been a Papal State for centuries.
 One of the explanations is that the action of twisting the pasta between the hands is like the action of snapping a clergyman’s neck.
-Another is that households would serve this to priests when they came over for dinner, hoping that they’d eat their fill of the pasta to the point of choking, so the family could reserve more precious foods, like meat, for themselves.
+Another is that households would serve strozzapreti pasta to priests when they came over for dinner, hoping that they’d eat their fill of the pasta to the point of choking, so the family could reserve more precious foods, like meat, for themselves.

 The tiny hill town of Sogliano sul Rubicone is built atop a mound of porous limestone.
 During medieval times, residents carved pits in their soft stone basements to hide their sheep's milk cheese from papal tax collectors.
 The pressure of packing the cheeses into the pits caused them to expel liquids, which penetrate the pit walls, and are reabsorbed over the months in storage, bringing with them minerals from the limestone.
-The resulting cheese, Formaggio di Fossa, is a staple dairy product in Emilia Romagna foods and has a sharp flavor and faintly chalky texture, excellent tsavorwith crisp, flinty white wines.
+The resulting cheese, Formaggio di Fossa, is a staple dairy product in Emilia Romagna foods and has a sharp flavor and faintly chalky texture, excellent to savor with crisp, flinty white wines.

 An autumnal conserve often paired with the region’s authentic Italian recipes, savòr is made with quince, apples, pears, nuts (including almonds, hazelnuts and walnuts) and saba, the reduced grape juice that makes the base of balsamico.
 It’s hearty, sweet-savory, and goes very nicely with formaggio di fossa and wedges of piadina.

-In the fall, when truffle festivals pop up in hill towns throughout the region, a popular snack is roasted chestnuts paired with the local wine known as Cagnina.
-A young red wine is soft on the palate and very low in alcohol, and its fruity aroma enhances the natural sweetness of the chestnuts.
+In the fall, when truffle festivals pop up in hill towns throughout the region, a popular Italian dish is roasted chestnuts paired with the local wine known as Cagnina.
+A young red wine, Cagnina di Romagna is soft on the palate and very low in alcohol, and its fruity aroma enhances the natural sweetness of the chestnuts.

 All the seafood from this part of the Adriatic is delicious so it's hard to go wrong with local seafood from Romagna.
 While you're eating Emilia Romagna foods, keep an eye out for canocchie, or grey mantis shrimp, with long tails full of soft, sweet meat; they're often baked in crusts made from sal dolce.
-The local clams are also a staple in the authentic Italian recipes of the region -- no bigger than your pinky nail, but they’re huge in flavor.
+The extraordinary local clams are also a staple in the authentic Italian recipes of the region -- no bigger than your pinky nail but huge in flavor.
 There’s hardly a more enjoyable meal than sitting down to a big bowl of these little bivalves, slurping the meat from the shell and dunking rustic bread in the fragrant broth.

 More Italy On Salt & Wind